RohanNero/avs-depeg-demo/README.md

 # Stablecoin Depeg AVS Example

-This repo uses the AVS to rapidly review stablecoin depeg claims.
+This repo, forked from [hello-world-avs](https://github.com/Layr-Labs/hello-world-avs), uses the AVS to rapidly review stablecoin depeg claims.
 Once a depeg event is confirmed, any cover for that stablecoin, with an active duration encompassing it, can be immediatly eligible for a payout.

 ### Example Flow